cdubucp/HDL-samples/SV/readme.txt

-SystemVerilog testbench written for a project in COEN413
+SystemVerilog testbench written for class project in COEN413